laravel/docs/upgrade.md

 #### Event Priority

 Support for event handler "priorities" has been removed.
-This undocumented feature typically indicates a mis-use of events.
+This undocumented feature typically indicates an abuse of the event feature.
 Instead, consider using a series of synchronous method calls.
 Alternatively, you may dispatch a new event from within the handler of another event in order to ensure that a given event's handler fires after an unrelated handler.

 #### Wildcard Event Handler Signatures